kientt265/-web2-e-commerce-microservices/README.markdown

 docker ps
 ```

-You should see a list of running containers, including those for PostgreSQL, Kafka, Zookeeper, Elasticsearch, Redis, Debezium, and your custom microservices (e.g., `user-service`, `product-service`, `cart-service`, `order-service`, `payment-service`, `search-service`).
+You should see a list of running containers, including those for PostgreSQL, Kafka, Zookeeper, Elasticsearch, Redis, Debezium, and your custom microservices (e.g., `user-service`, `product-service`, `cart-service`, `order-service`, `payment-service`, `search-service`, `mail-service`).

 To view logs for a specific service (e.g., `product-service`):